Singapore

 In conversation with TNFD - Shaping the future of business through biodiversity reporting

-With over half of global GDP moderately or highly dependent on nature, companies face mounting risks from resource scarcity, higher raw material costs and regulatory shifts as governments act swiftly to reverse biodiversity loss.
-Asia’s biodiversity, apart from boasting the world’s most diverse ecosystems, also provides trillions of dollars in economic value annually.
+With over half of global GDP moderately or highly dependent on nature, companies face mounting risks from resource scarcity, higher raw material costs and regulatory shifts as governments respond to reverse biodiversity loss, as pledged in the Kunming Montreal Global Biodiversity Framework (GBF), a global agreement to protect 30% of the biodiverse areas by 2030.
+Striking the balancing between ecological conservation and economic stability will be key for the region.

 15:30